awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-console.md

 1. Next to **Repository type**, choose the repository type your revision is stored in:
    + **My application is stored in Amazon S3** — For information, see [Specify Information About a Revision Stored in an Amazon S3 Bucket](deployments-create-console-s3.md), and then return to step 6\.
-   + **My application is stored in GitHub** — For information, see [Specify Information About a Revision Stored in a GitHub Repository](deployments-create-console-github.md) below, and then return to step 6\.
+   + **My application is stored in GitHub** — For information, see [Specify Information About a Revision Stored in a GitHub Repository](deployments-create-console-github.md), and then return to step 6\.

 1. \(Optional\) In **Deployment description**, enter a description for this deployment\.